-Students are eligible and expected to participate in the first May commencement exercises held after they have completed all graduation requirements.
-Potential December graduates are also encouraged to attend the December reception held for them.
+Students are eligible and expected to participate in the first Commencement exercises held after they have completed all graduation requirements.

 Two-Course Rule for August Candidates

 At the end of the spring semester, if a potential graduate has at most two courses to complete, the student may obtain permission from the Registrar's Office to participate in May commencement exercises.
 To secure such permission, a student must: